OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 43
 ```

 Upgrades are only one of the features of ZeppelinOS.
-The next one we will look
+Next, we will see another
-is very interesting, because it allows us to reuse packages that have been
+very interesting feature, because it allows us to reuse packages that have been
 already deployed to the blockchain.